mirmahyar/DogFind-Website/README.md

 I intend to create a website step by step with full information about different dog breeds, so that people can choose the breed that fits their enviornment and habits !
 I love dogs and will be happy to help anyone love them too !

-An initial, NON-complete, under progress demo ( Desktop version only for now ) : https://dogfind.netlify.app/
+An initial, NON-complete, under construction demo : https://dogfind.netlify.app/